-Individual clients accessed TEI services in MNCNENNSW for various reasons.
+Individual clients accessed TEI services for various reasons.
 Figure 13 breaks these down by primary reason (the main reason for seeking assistance) and secondary reason(s) (which can also be recorded for clients if relevant).

-The most common primary reason, and reason overall (i.e. primary and secondary reasons combined) was family functioning (2,640 overall).
+The most common reason (primary and secondary reason combined) was family functioning (1,828).
 Family functioning refers to the support children, young people and parents may need to improve their relationships at home, address conflict, improve communication and to foster a loving and supportive home environment.

-The next most common reason for seeking assistance was mental health, wellbeing and self-care (1,594 overall).
+Community participation and networks (958) and mental health, wellbeing and self-care (954) were the second and third most common reasons individuals sought assistance.
+Community participation and networks refers to support needed to better engage with local community and to build a network of informal supports through family and friends.
 A goal of TEI services is to help support people experiencing mental health issues and having trouble accessing the services they need, however this cannot be fully explored until data are more complete.

-Note the reasons individual clients sought assistance are not known for the majority (63%) of clients.
+Note the reasons individual clients sought assistance are not known for more than half 61% of clients.

-Figure 13 Reason for seeking assistance for TEI individual clients in MNCNENNSW
+Figure 13 Reason for seeking assistance for TEI individual clients in MFWWNSW